aprilsourz/AF-fullstack-project-backend/README.md

  `Authorization: Token token=<token>` or they will be rejected with a status of 401 Unauthorized.

-## Game actions
+## Item actions

-All games action requests must include a valid HTTP header `Authorization: Token token=<token>` or they will be rejected with a status of 401 Unauthorized.
+All items action requests must include a valid HTTP header `Authorization: Token token=<token>

-All of the game actions, except for `watch`, follow the *RESTful* style.

 Games are associated with users, `player_x` and `player_o`.
 Actions, other than update, will only retrieve a game if the user associated